37 Fundraising Options for Global Mental Health

 Solutions offering strong evidence of successful pilot implementation may apply for grants of up to $1 million.
 The fund will invest up to $15 million in solutions that have already been successfully tested at scale.
 Select winners will receive technical assistance from The Skoll Centre for Social Entrepreneurship at the Said Business School, Oxford University, for implementation and scale-up activities.

-The first deadline for applications was April 13, 2013.
+The latest deadline for applications was April 15, 2014.

 Few funding organizations for academic research: